 Out-Law Guide | 25 Jun 2021 | 2:15 pm | 4 min. read

-This is a brief overview of what you can expect if you are attending an employment tribunal hearing, and what you can expect if you are giving evidence.
+This is a brief overview of what you can expect if you are attending an employment tribunal hearing either remotely or in person, and what you can expect if you are giving evidence.

 When you get to the employment tribunal you will have to sign in.
 You should then make your way to the appropriate waiting room.
 There are separate waiting rooms for 'claimants' - the employee or former employee bringing the claim - and 'respondents' - the employer against whom the claim is brought.

 The clerk to the tribunal will take both parties and their witnesses and representatives from the waiting room into the tribunal itself when the employment judge and any panel members are ready.
 It is customary for the employer to sit on the left-hand side facing the tribunal panel, with the employee sitting on the right-hand side.
 In Scotland, witnesses cannot sit in the tribunal and listen to what other witnesses are saying until they have given their evidence.
 In England and Wales, this is allowed.

 When you enter the tribunal itself you will see that the room is laid out in a particular manner.
 In complex cases, there will be a tribunal panel of three people; more straightforward cases will be heard by an employment judge alone.
 The legally-qualified employment judge runs the hearing, and will sit in the middle of the panel.

 All the tables and chairs in front of the panel are for the parties or their representatives.
 There is then an area at the back of the tribunal room for witnesses, members of the public and the press.

 When the tribunal starts, the employment judge will introduce themselves.
 All the parties and their representatives sit down, even when addressing the tribunal.
 Evidence is also given with the witnesses sitting down.
 The tribunal is less formal than a court, and there will be no one wearing wigs or gowns.